Buying a car this weekend? Learn how to get your new vehicle covered

 Thinking about doing some weekend car shopping?
 Make sure to call your car insurance agent before you head to the dealership, so you have all the information you need before you buy a vehicle.
 You won't be able to drive that new car off the dealer's lot until you can prove it's covered by your insurer.
+Some insurance companies may offer an insurance grace period for new cars, but this can vary from state to state.
 There are a couple of scenarios to consider:

-If you decide to purchase a car during the weekend and your insurance agent isn't available to set up coverage for your new auto, you should be able to take possession, under the following conditions, according to Laura Peterson, communications coordinator at the National Association of Insurance Commissioners (NAIC):
+If you decide to purchase a new or used car during the weekend and your insurance agent isn't available to set up coverage for your new auto, some insurers provide a grace period.
+You should be able to take possession under the following conditions, according to Laura Peterson, communications coordinator at the National Association of Insurance Commissioners (NAIC):

 - You are paying cash;

-- You have a clause in your policy granting a 30-day window to report a new purchase.
+- You have a clause in your policy granting a certain time frame to report a new purchase.

-If you only carry liability for your old vehicle, you will not have collision coverage nor comprehensive coverage for the new one until you add those coverages, says Peterson.
-The coverage on your new vehicle will match that on your old vehicle.
+The types of coverage and their limits for your new vehicle will match what's listed on your policy for your old vehicle until you update your policy to include any additional coverages you need for your new vehicle.
+If you only carry liability for your old vehicle, you will not have collision coverage or comprehensive coverage for the new one until you add those coverages, says Peterson.

 Leasing contracts also may contain a so-called "forced place" clause.
 This allows the leasing company to arrange for insurance and add it to your monthly fee, if you don't provide proof of insurance within a specified window, says Kelleher.

-You may also want to consider buying GAP coverage if you're financing or leasing your car.
-This type of coverage can cover the difference between what you owe on your vehicle and what your vehicle is worth at the time of an accident or theft.
+You may also want to consider buying GAP coverage if you're financing or leasing your car. this helps cover the difference between what you owe on your vehicle and what your vehicle is worth at the time of an accident or theft.

 When it comes down to it, if you know you're in the market to buy a car and you're planning on visiting a dealership over the weekend, consider talking to your insurer to confirm that you're prepared to make a purchase should you find that perfect vehicle.